 Serving Breakfast Shortcakes

 Now it's time to enjoy the "fruits" of your not-so-laborious, labor.
-Open up a biscuit (you can pull or cut it open), lay the bottom on a small plate, spoon on a dollop of your Greek yogurt cream, lay your fruit over the cream, place the biscuit top on like a sparkly hat, garnish with mint leaves, if desired, and eat until your eyes roll back into your head 🙄
+Open up a sweet biscuit (you can pull or cut it open), lay the bottom on a small plate, spoon on a dollop of your Greek yogurt cream, lay your fruit over the cream, place the biscuit top on like a sparkly hat, garnish with mint leaves, if desired, and eat until your eyes roll back into your head 🙄

 Looking for more sweet breakfast recipes?
 Try one of these!